Wesenheit/Wesenheit/README.md

 ### Hello! :wave:
-I'm a 4th year student at the Astronomical Observatory, Warsaw University.
-Currently working at the intersection of Astronomy and Machine Learning.
-I especially like to work within the Bayesian framework and use complex generative models like Normalizing Flows and Variational Autoencoders in the field of Natural Sciences.
+I'm a 5th year Master's student at the Astronomical Observatory, Warsaw University.
+Currently working within the field of computational astrophysics.
+Dedicating a half of my time to analyse the simulation data and other half to create the data itself.
+Previously working in observational astrophysics.